 UConn is committed to help guide faculty and teaching professionals, including teaching assistants, in producing accessible teaching material and content for students with disabilities.
-The following resources are intended to inform and provide guidance to faculty and teaching professionals, including teaching assistants.
+The following resources are intended to inform and provide guidance to faculty and teaching professionals, including teaching assistants, and staff.

 Captions are text versions of the audio content, synchronized with the video.
 They are essential for ensuring your video is accessible to individuals who are deaf or hard of hearing.
 They also help non-native English speakers to understand the video, make it possible to search for content within the video, help all students learn the spelling of technical terms spoken in the video, and make it possible to generate an interactive transcript where users can click anywhere in the transcript to watch the video where that text is spoken.